 According to the United Nations, food security can be defined as the condition which exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life.

-Conversely, food insecurity is defined as having uncertain or limited availability of nutritionally adequate or safe food or the inability to procure food in socially acceptable ways.
+Conversely, the United Nations defines food insecurity as having uncertain or limited availability of nutritionally adequate or safe food, or the inability to procure food in socially acceptable ways.
 People living with HIV/AIDS are more likely to experience food insecurity, which can in turn lead to poor health outcomes.

-Two posters from this HIV/AIDS and food security study were presented at CAHR, one that focused on the experiences of peer research associates in the study, and a second that outlined the association between food insecurity and food procurement methods.
+Two posters from the BC Food Security Study were presented at the Canadian Association for HIV Research: one poster focused on the experiences of peer research associates in the study, and the second outlined the association between food insecurity and food procurement methods.